asmadsen/get-away/readme.md

 The app screens is made using only Fragments utilizing the Navigation Component for handling the navigation between screens.
 Most of the Fragments also utilizes DataBinding.

 Navigation Component is mainly used to not have to use FragmentTransactions which is very error-prone, and it gives an easy way to define screens and the transactions between each of the screens.
 It also provides a type-safe way of accepting arguments when transitioning.

 ![Navigation graph](puml/nav_graph.png)

+#### Transitions

+I have in some parts tried to experiment with some transitions.
+However it has proven to be not an easy feat, however I got it to work somewhat in two places when pressing the "Search for airport" button, and when sliding the BottomSheet in the map-view.

 ### Custom Widget

 The widget showing the chosen airport and for searching for airports, is a custom View.
 Which encapsulates the behaviour of enabling and disabling the EditText, and the fact that if you start searching the labels for IATA code and city name is hidden and visible.

+## External service

+### SAS

+Sas does kind of not really have it's own api, the endpoints that I'm using is found by looking at the network calls on their new website.
+To use another company's "internal"-apis would usually not be a good idea, and if I where to publish the app I would consult with Sas about using their apis.
+However as an educational project I think it was cool to dig through a website to figure out how to use the api by watching it being used rather than reading some documentation.

+### Flickr

+I use Flickr's API to find pictures from around the destination airport, by using the latitude and longitude.
+As well as some tags for when the position gives too few results.
+Using Flickr isn't really my first choice when coming to photo api's, however it was the only one that had the possibility to search by position.

+## Improvements

+In the future there is some improvements I would like to do in the application.
+For example in the BottomSheet in the map-view, the images loaded from Flickr will sometimes disappear and reappear when scrolling causing the images to rearrange.

+It would also be cool to allow the user to specify their travel period more specifically, maybe even down to specific days.
+And add the possibility to get different price estimates for other passenger types that Adults.

 ## Dependencies